HETDEX/hetdex_api/hetdex_api/flux_limits/README.md

 # Sensitivity Cubes

-## Overview

-The flux limits in HETDEX are stored in ra, dec, wavelength datacubes ("sensitivity cubes").
-The value stored is the inverse of the PSF weighted 1-sigma noise, which can be used to compute flux limits.
-This is how we can store the flux limit as a function of position and wavelength.

-## The old, deprecated flux limit models
+## The `ShotSensitivity` class

-In the old, deprecated models (hdr1, hdr2pt1), to characterise the fraction of sources detected as a function of flux, a parameterisation from [Fleming et al 1995](http://adsabs.harvard.edu/abs/1995AJ....109.1044F) is used.
-One input to this parameterisation are the flux limits stored in the datacubes.
-The second and final parameter in this function controls how quickly the detection rate falls off with flux.
-This was set to a fixed value, calibrated from simulations.
-This wasn't used in the end as we developed a more sophisticated method.
+The noise values are computed by extracting noise in apertures from the HETDEX data on the fly at the user's request.
+The interface to this in the API is the `ShotSensitivity` class.
+These noise values can be converted to a completeness using the flux limit models.

-## The new flux limit models
+## The flux limit models

-The new models store the wavelength dependent shape of the completeness versus flux for different S/N cuts in a series of files.
+The models store the wavelength dependent shape of the completeness versus flux for different S/N cuts in a series of files.
 The existing models and a description of them is given below.
 The "Curve Version" column gives different versions of the completeness versus flux files (the `sn.use` files).
-These `sn.use` files also contain 50% completeness values, which some models use to derive the scaling between noise in the sensitivity cubes and the flux at 50% completeness.
+These `sn.use` files also contain 50% completeness values, which some models use to derive the scaling between noise and the flux at 50% completeness.
 This scaling is needed to rescale the curves from the `sn.use` files as a function of position and wavelength.
 Most users should just use the latest version that's usable for the data release they are using, the "Notes" column is mainly for the reference of the developers.